+The journey from prospecting to production can take six to 10 years, according to a diamond industry report from Bain & Company.
+For a greenfields exploration project, the probability of finding a commercially viable diamond deposit is about 1 to 3 percent, the report also states.
 Few companies set out with the aim of making new discoveries.
 Those that do are the riskiest plays.
 It is more common to find diamond juniors pursuing projects in areas that have already been identified as likely to have diamonds.
 Some companies employ a strategy of exploring near-existing mines, but even that is not a fail-proof plan.
 Diamond exploration process Most diamonds are produced from kimberlites.
 The initial exploration process begins with a company trying to identify drill targets that will reveal an economic pipe.
 That is when geophysical work, such as soil sampling, till sampling, airborne electromagnetic surveys and gravity surveying, comes in.
 Once a prospective target is found, there is always the risk that what lies below the surface is not a kimberlite.
 There is also the risk that the kimberlite may be barren.
 In either case, there is no hope of a reward and the company would need to pursue another target.